kpace622/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map automatically creates a new array when used.
+With forEach you have to specify your new array.

 2. What is the difference between a function and a method?

+functions are their own declarations while methods are called on something like an object.
+They have to have some kind of receiver.
+Functions can be invoked at any time using ().

 3. What is closure?

+Closure has to do with what is and what isn't in the scope of a function.
+All functions have closures, it defines what scope your functions can access.
+All functions can acces the global scope and everything that is declared outside of their scope.
+However functions cannot access information that is defined in a function that is inside of a function.

 4. Describe the four rules of the 'this' keyword.

+Global binding
+In global binding "this: refers to the window.
+In other words "this" is everything in the window.

+Implicit binding
+"this" is implicit whenever it is called after a .
+Usually inside of an object you can refer to this.example where example is some property in the object.

+New keyword
+New has to do with constructor functions.
+You will have a constructor function and the propertys inside of that constructor will use this.example.
+Then when you create an object using the new keyword you can access the constructor propertys using this.

+Explicit binding
+You see explicit binding when using .call and .apply. "this" is going to refer to the first argument that is passed in these methods.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super is what allows you the child to access the parents functions.

 ## Project Set up